cloudmobi/CloudmobiSSP/u3d-sdk.md

 }
 ```

-*[Interstitial(coming soon)] Create a script and attach it to a Unity UIController which you'd like to show intersitial ad on.
+*[For Interstitial(coming soon)] Create a script and attach it to a Unity UIController which you'd like to show intersitial ad on.
 Then implement the Start function as belows.

 ```
 void Start () {